 The world of data destruction has increasingly grown in popularity and importance as the necessity of data destruction has grown.
-As the industry grew, much like any industry, data destruction associations were created.
-Data destruction associations provide a number of resources and information to members as well as providing networking opportunities within the industry.
+As the industry evolved, much like any industry, data destruction associations were created.
+Data destruction associations provide several resources and information to members as well as providing networking opportunities within the industry.

 The Professional Records & Information Services Management, PRISM, is another data destruction association in the industry.
 Initially, this data destruction association was concerned primarily with the storage of records and management industry.
 Since it’s start, PRISM has expanded its horizons to working with a wide range of information and records management clients.
 Today, they also represent the interests of the quickly growing data destruction offset of the information management industry.